fluree/docs.flur.ee/src/content/previousVersions/091/full.md

 }
 ```

-Although there are more than 1,000 actors, by default FlureeDB only returns 1,000 results, although this can be changed by setting the [limit options](#apidbquery).
+Although there are more than 1,000 actors, by default Fluree only returns 1,000 results, although this can be changed by setting the [limit options](#apidbquery).

 We can do the same thing for any other collection by just replacing "actor" with "movie" or "credit" for instance.